Learning Theories: Behaviourism, Cognitivism, Constructivism

 In 1984, David Kolb put forward the experiential learning theory.
 Though Kolb's influence came from other theorists such as Jean Piaget, Kurt Lewin, and John Dewey, he identified 4 stages of experiential learning theory.

 Educators might create particular methods to apply these theories of learning in the classroom.
 For example, they may use educational video games to teach a specific topic.
-It is important that teachers have a well-rounded knowledge of these learning theories so that we can create purposeful classroom experiences.
+Teachers have a well-rounded knowledge of these learning theories so that we can create purposeful classroom experiences.

 What is Proximal Development?